SERVICE DESIGN NEW PRODUCT DEVELOPMENT

 Interviews with the colorists and user feedback surveys revealed the following critical insights:

-• The major frustration was the lack of available colorists.
 Demand often exceeded the capacity to accommodate.
 Customer satisfaction took a notable decline once wait times passed the 3 minute mark.

-• Text chat was overwhelmingly the preferred choice among users.
 However, it comes with the downside of taking up significantly more time (30-40 minutes vs. 15 minutes for video calls) due to the delay in typing out responses.

-Solution: Better Communication
+The Solution: Better Communication & Accommodating User Preferences

 In order to mitigate the bottleneck issue caused by the popularity of text chat, we started by revising our communication strategy to encourage more users to try video instead.
 Messaging was added to explain why video is the preferred option.
 We emphasized the authenticity of speaking with a professional face to face, reassured users that this was a no-judgement zone where they don't have to worry about their appearance, and pointed out that it only takes 15 minutes of their time.
 Stakeholders would explore technical solutions for improving video quality and connection problems.

 Many of these changes were made in conjunction with the marketing team as they updated the overall branding of the LCOD program.
-View the full redesign in Figma here.

 The UX and marketing teams collaborated to optimize copy that encouraged video consultations while reassuring hesitant users.